 Upon the participant’s acceptance of the email offer to join the Program, which includes acknowledgement and full acceptance of Program Agreement including Program terms and conditions, the incubation process begins, which requires the execution of tasks by both the team members of the Project and by Program.

-Upon program completion, teams will present their business models and prototypes to a panel of judges representative of the partner resources embodied by this Program, here understood to be Engine-4, NASA, and the Puerto Rico Science, Technology and Research Trust.
-Said judges will select up to three winners, each of whom will receive a cash prize of up to two-thousand dollars (USD).
+Upon Program completion, teams will present their business models and prototypes to a panel of judges, representative of collaborators that made this Program possible, here understood to be Engine-4, NASA, and the Puerto Rico Science, Technology and Research Trust.
+Said judges will select up to four winners, each of whom will receive a cash prize of up to two-thousand dollars (USD).

 Without prejudice to the other grounds for early termination set forth in these requirements, Program may adopt such a decision in the following cases, applying the sanctions detailed below:

-- Failure to achieve critical results or continuity milestones established by Program and/or the team members, for reasons not attributable to the lack of diligence of the team members, duly qualified by parallel18.
+- Failure to achieve critical results or continuity milestones established by Program and/or the team members, for reasons not attributable to the lack of diligence of the team members, duly qualified by Program organizers.

-- Having become convinced that the project will not achieve the expected results, that it cannot be executed within reasonable parameters, for reasons not attributable to the lack of diligence of the team members, duly qualified by parallel18.
+- Having become convinced that the project will not achieve the expected results, that it cannot be executed within reasonable parameters, for reasons not attributable to the lack of diligence of the team members, duly qualified by Program organizers.

-- Other causes not attributable to the team members’ lack of diligence in carrying out the activities related to the Program, duly qualified by parallel18.
+- Other causes not attributable to the team members’ lack of diligence in carrying out the activities related to the Program, duly qualified by Program organizers.

-The team lead must deliver a performance final report, within a reasonable period to be set out in the notification of early termination, which shall not exceed 30 days from the complete processing of the same, detailing prototyping and business plan progress achieved up until termination.
+The team must deliver a performance final report, within a reasonable period to be set out in the notification of early termination, which shall not exceed 30 days from the complete processing of the same, detailing prototyping and business plan progress achieved up until termination.

 - Denial or hindrance of project monitoring.

-- Non-compliance with critical results or continuity milestones established in the Program, for reasons attributable to the lack of diligence by the participants, duly qualified by the parallel18 team.
+- Non-compliance with critical results or continuity milestones established in the Program, for reasons attributable to the lack of diligence by the participants, duly qualified by the Program organizers.

-- Having become convinced that the project will not achieve the expected results or that it cannot be executed within reasonable parameters, for reasons attributable to a lack of diligence by the beneficiary, as duly qualified by parallel18.
+- Having become convinced that the project will not achieve the expected results or that it cannot be executed within reasonable parameters, for reasons attributable to a lack of diligence by the beneficiary, as duly qualified by Program organizers.

-- Other reasons attributable to the team members’ lack of diligence in carrying out their activities related to the Program, duly qualified by parallel18.
+- Other reasons attributable to the team members’ lack of diligence in carrying out their activities related to the Program, duly qualified by Program organizers.

 The participants warrant and represent to Parallel18 as follows:

-15.2 The participants represent that the information provided by them to parallel18 and Engine-4 during the application and contracting phases is accurate and complete.
-Each participant understands that in the event he or she has failed to disclose any relevant information which may have impacted parallel18’s decision to accept them into the Program, or has provided false information, Parallel18 will be entitled to rescind the contract with immediate effect, in addition to any other remedies which parallel18 and its parent organization, the Puerto Rico Science, Technology and Research Trust, may have by contract or by law.
+16.2 The participants represent that the information provided by them to the Program organizers during the application phase is accurate and complete.
+Each participant understands that in the event that they have failed to disclose any relevant information which may have impacted the Program organizers’ decision to accept them into the Program, or have provided false information, Program organizers will be entitled to rescind the contract with immediate effect, in addition to any other remedies which Program organizers and the Puerto Rico Science, Technology and Research Trust, may have by contract or by law.

-The participants shall be considered as having the legal status of an independent partner vis-à-vis parallel18 and Engine-4, and nothing contained in or relating to this agreement shall be construed as establishing or creating an employer/employee relationship with parallel18.
+The participants shall be considered as having the legal status of an independent partner vis-à-vis Program organizers, and nothing contained in or relating to this agreement shall be construed as establishing or creating an employer/employee relationship with Program organizers.

-Parallel18 nor Engine-4 shall not be responsible for any loss, accident, damage or injury suffered by the participants, arising during or as a result of the Program, including travel, whether sustained on parallel18 or Engine-4’s premises or not.
+Neither TRUST programs nor Engine-4 shall be responsible for any loss, accident, damage or injury suffered by the participants, arising during or as a result of the Program, including travel, whether sustained on TRUST or Engine-4’s premises or not.

-The waiver by either Parallel18 or any participant of any provision or breach of these terms and conditions and, if selected, the contract, shall not prevent subsequent enforcement of such provision or excuse further breaches.
+The waiver by either Program organizers or any participant of any provision or breach of these terms and conditions and, if selected, the contract, shall not prevent subsequent enforcement of such provision or excuse further breaches.

-The participants hereby indemnify and hold the Puerto Rico Science, Technology and Research Trust. parallel18 and Engine-4 harmless from and against the full amount of any and all claims and liabilities, including legal fees and costs, which are or may be made, filed or assessed against parallel18 or Engine-4 at any time and based on, or arising out of, breach by the participants of any of its representations or warranties under these terms and conditions and, if selected, the agreement, regardless of whether such representations and warranties are explicitly incorporated here in or are referred to in any attached Appendices.
+The participants hereby indemnify and hold the Puerto Rico Science, Technology and Research Trust, parallel18, TTO, and Engine-4 harmless from and against the full amount of any and all claims and liabilities, including legal fees and costs, which are or may be made, filed or assessed against parallel18, TTO, TRUST, or Engine-4 at any time and based on, or arising out of, breach by the participants of any of its representations or warranties under these terms and conditions and, if selected, the agreement, regardless of whether such representations and warranties are explicitly incorporated here in or are referred to in any attached Appendices.

 The participants shall not assign, transfer, pledge or make any other disposition of the agreement or any part thereof, or any of their rights, claims or obligations under the agreement except with the prior written consent of parallel18.